-On the menu for the black C7 convertible was full frontal Suntek Ultra clear bra, full paint correction, CQuartz Finest nano-ceramic paint coating, wheels pulled and coated and CQuartz Fabric applied to the cloth top.
+On the menu for the black C7 convertible was a full-frontal Suntek Ultra clear bra, a full paint correction, a CQuartz Finest nano-ceramic paint coating, wheels pulled and coated, and CQuartz Fabric applied to the cloth top.

-For the Z06 – more straight forward with full paint correction and CQuartz Finest applied to the wheel faces (it already had Xpel applied to the full front).
+The Z06 was more straightforward with full paint correction and CQuartz Finest applied to the wheel faces (it already had Xpel applied to the full front).

-So, that being said, many of these will be more eye-candy photos than insane before and after’s, but when does Z06 eye candy ever get old !
+So, that being said, many of these will be more eye-candy photos than insane before and after photos—but when does Z06 eye candy ever get old?

 A little Photo Grid action here with the C7 getting protected with Suntek Ultra:

-While we’ve had a mid-rise lift for quite some time – it was not ideal for all the different types of cars we’d have in and need to put up.
-Sometimes the arms were to short to reach the proper lift points and we found ourselves spending as much time setting the car up as we did actually working on the wheels!
+While we’ve had a mid-rise lift for quite some time, it was not ideal for all the different types of cars we’d have in and need to put up.
+Sometimes the arms were too short to reach the proper lift points, and we found ourselves spending as much time setting the car up as we did actually working on the wheels!

-Fast forward to now…our new friend, the Quick Jack!
+Fast forward to now… Meet our new friend, the Quick Jack!

-It has two locking lift points – the lowest of which is seen above and the highest of which maxing out at 21.5” (about 1’ higher than seen).
-With a 7,000 lbs lifting capacity but super easy functionality (I can easily carry both of these lift rails—they weigh maybe 50 lbs each?) this baby was love at first sight.
+It has two locking lift points, the lowest of which is seen above and the highest of which maxes out at 21.5” (about 1’ higher than seen).
+With a 7,000 lbs. lifting capacity but super easy functionality (I can easily carry both of these lift rails—they weigh maybe 50 lbs. each) this baby was love at first sight.

-FINALLY – we got to the point where we could eraser the paint and start applying CQuartz Finest.
+Finally, we got to the point where we could erase the paint and start applying CQuartz Finest.

 That’s some pretty black paint…just sayin’.

-The fun part about these Vettes…is the fender wells are carpeted.
-A traditional scrubbing and power washing doesn’t really 100% clean them.
-Often times a brush and vacuum is what’s needed to really get these babies clean (as seen here with Mr. Henry working away to get them looking right).
+The fun part about these Vettes is the fender wells are carpeted.
+Traditional scrubbing and power washing don’t really 100 percent clean them.
+Often, a brush and vacuum are what’s needed to really get these babies clean (as seen here with Mr. Henry working away to get them looking right).

-Now our “house policy” is – if you have CQuartz Finest applied to your car – we do the first follow up wash.
-While we consider ourselves very good at what we do – when you rack up lots of hours into a job – it’s usually a good idea to lay a fresh set of eyes on the work you did.
-We also like to inspect to make sure the coating bonded correctly to everything and lastly, we give our customers a 1 on 1 lesson on how to best care for their newly protected finish.
+Now our “house policy” is that if you have CQuartz Finest applied to your car, we do the first follow-up wash.
+While we consider ourselves very good at what we do, when you rack up lots of hours into a job, it’s usually a good idea to lay a fresh set of eyes on the work you did.
+We also like to inspect to make sure the coating bonded correctly to everything, and lastly, we give our customers a one-on-one lesson on how to best care for their newly protected finish.